Extra support for grandparents and non parent carers with ongoing care for children.

 - refer you to federal, state and community services

-- formal agreements such as court orders or documents from a government agency about care arrangements of each child
+- formal agreements such as court orders or care arrangements for each child

 - dates, times and documents that show a child is in your care, such as school attendance and health records

-If you are deaf or have a hearing or speech impairment, you can contact us through a TTY phone.
+If you’re deaf or hearing or speech impaired, you can contact us through a TTY phone.

-Help is available if a child was placed in your care as a result of state or territory intervention.
-Contact your local, state or territory government for more information.
+If a child is in your care because of state or territory intervention, contact your local, state or territory government for more information.